p3r/dbgrandi.github.io/source/posts/minimum_viable_programmer.markdown

 ## iOS specific skills a developer should have

 I had a **long** list of specific things relating to Xcode and iOS.
-They were very tedious things like, “know how to add a new file to an Xcode project.”
-I’ve shortened that list to a general description here.
+They were very tedious things like, *“you should know how to add a new file to an Xcode project.”* I’ve shortened that list to a general description here.

-*I expect you to be able to start a new project, write some classes to download a bit of JSON via HTTP, and use the parsed JSON to present some data in a `UITableView`.*
+I expect you to be able to start a new project, write some code to download a bit of JSON via HTTP, and use the parsed JSON to present some data in a `UITableView`.

-If you can do that, and can discuss the choices you made to get your app built, that encapsulates most of what you’ll need to know.
+If you can do that, in a well organized manner, and can discuss the choices you made to get your app built you’ll have been able to do almost everything that was on that long and tedious list.

 Two things I’d love you to know that fall outside of that description...